gmihaylov/netsuite-saved-search-export-excel-xlsx/README.md

 ## Options / Features
 - Saved search column labels are used for sheet headers
-- xlsx.js & jszip libraries are used for excel file generation
+- xlsx.js & jszip libraries are used for excel file generation (both located in sheetjs folder)
 - Concept can be used in Scheduled / MAP Reduce Scripts

 ## Performance